NilPointer-Software/bdfd-wiki/src/bdscript/banID.md

 Bans a user using their ID.

 ## Usages
-- There are three usages of the `$banID` command.
+There are three usages of the `$banID` function.

 ### Usage #1
 ```
 $banID
 ```
-> Gets the user to ban from the author's message.
+Gets the user to ban from the author's message.
 No reason will be provided in audit logs for the ban.

 ### Usage #2
 ```
 $banID[reason]
 ```
-> Gets the user to ban from the author's message.
+Gets the user to ban from the author's message.
 The 'reason' will show in audit logs.

 ### Usage #3
 *(recommended)*